 We’re not saying these aren’t important topics.
 Just they’re not worth discussing outside marketing.
 Those other teams have their own concerns.
 This sort of stuff, they really don’t care.

-So, you are asked to explain marketing at a meeting ...
+So, you're asked to explain marketing at a meeting ...

-So what would be our top 3 tips if you’ve got to explain something in marketing to the rest of the business?
+So what would be our top tips if you have to explain something in marketing to the rest of the business?

 Highlight the brand goal